angular/angular/aio/content/guide/component/component-example-lifecycle.md

 <code-example header="AfterViewComponent (doSomething)" path="lifecycle-hooks/src/app/after-view.component.ts" region="do-something"></code-example>

 Both the `ngAfterViewInit()` and `ngAfterViewChecked()` hook methods fire after the view of the component is composed.
-If you modify the hook method to immediately update the data-bound `comment` property of the component, Angular throws an error.
+If you change the hook method to immediately update the data-bound `comment` property of the component, Angular throws an error.

 The `LoggerService.tick_then()` statement postpones the log update for one turn of the JavaScript cycle of the browser, which triggers a new change-detection cycle.